BorisMartinez-AI/ECGClassifier/README.md

-# ECGClassifier
+# ECG Classifier
-Supervised Learning Algorithm for ECG (Electrocardiogram Classification) The purpose of this supervised learning algoritm is to classify with decent accuracy a ECG signal into different categories:
+Supervised Learning Algorithm for ECG (Electrocardiogram Classification).
+The purpose of this supervised learning algoritm is to classify with decent accuracy a ECG signal into different categories:
     0 - Normal
     1 - Superventricular Premature Beat